 8:40 An Alternate Inhibition Mechanism for the Deubiquitinase USP7 and its Consequences for Ubiquitin Chain Linkage Selectivity

-Till Maurer, PhD, Adjunct Professor, formerly: Senior Scientist, Structural Biology, Genentech Inc.
+Till Maurer, PhD, Director, NMR-Lead, Analytical Enabling Technologies, Merck; formerly: Senior Scientist, Structural Biology, Genentech Inc.

 9:10 Development of gamma-Secretase Modulators for the Treatment of Alzheimer’s Disease